sylvie & bruno

 Our goal was to do the project fast -- write and record all in a week.
 All live all too fast to think.
 We had a great time doing the record.
 We ended up putting some of the songs on the record that were 'recorded' moments after we wrote them...sung straight into our little notebooks (the modern kind)!

 The record features perfomances by our superfriends.
-The rule is that you could only be on the record if we knew you for at least 10 years...
+The rule was that you could only be on the record if we knew you for at least 10 years...

 with guest apprearences by: